 By the way, I'm using an older version of Photoshop (CS5.5) so your menus may be different than mine.
 If you have any questions about where to find things in your own version, just google where to find 'x' in version 'x' (fill in the x's with your own particular info).

-I purchased my tray at Homesense (the equivalent in the U.S. is Homegoods).
+My tray is thrifted.
+If you want a similar one, try Homesense (the equivalent in the U.S. is Homegoods).
 The interior dimensions are 15" x 10 1/2" and I printed my final picture 8" x 10" to fit under the glass.

 Step 2: Watch This Video to See How It's Done!